 How do we make research more efficient in practice?
-The concrete aspects which make research inefficient are human involvement when obtaining the data and the fact that research infrastructure is powered by fossil fuels.
-To solve these problems research equipment needs to be made sustainable, autonomous, and affordable, in that order.
+The concrete aspects that make research inefficient are human involvement when obtaining the data, causing more time and resources to be spent on the field and fossil fuels power research infrastructure.
+To solve these problems research equipment needs to be made sustainable, autonomous, and affordable.

-Making research equipment functional on sustainable energy like wind, solar, or hydrogen ensures that it's not limited in range.
-For example, a vehicle on Antarctica does not need to return to a research station to refuel since it will obtain all its power from the Sun while driving.
-This allows research to be performed in areas where it previously was not possible.
+Making research equipment functional on sustainable energy like solar energy ensures that it's not limited by range.
+For example, a vehicle in Antarctica does not need to return to a research station to refuel since it will obtain all its power from the Sun while driving.
+This allows research to be performed virtually infinitely.

-Autonomous control ensures that no human needs to operate the equipment on-site.
-Not only does this remove the need to keep the vehicle warm and transport all of the human necessities for survival, it also allows the vehicle to move nonstop; its operating range is limitless.
-Autonomy also ensures the safety of researchers, who may operate the vehicle at a distance if necessary.
+Autonomous control ensures that no human needs to operate the equipment.
+Not only does this remove the need to keep the vehicle warm and transport all of the human necessities for survival.
+Having a vehicle that moves on its own allows for faster and safer meteorite-related field reserach

 For new technologies to be competitive, they must not break the bank.
-It turns out that by eliminating the reliance on fossil fuels and removing the human operator, enourmous costs can be saved when traversing the Antarctic continent.
-Not only this, but the mapping cababilites of the vehicle will save researchers the tremendous costs of finding a safe route.
+It turns out that by eliminating the reliance on fossil fuels and removing the human operator costs can be saved when traversing the Antarctic continent.
+This effectively makes research cheaper while improving efficiency.